nolanlawson/pinafore/README.md

 ## With thanks to

-This is a continuation of the [Pinafore project](https://github.com/nolanlawson/pinafore).

-Credit goes go to [Nolan Lawson](https://nolanlawson.com/) and the original contributors for their excellent work.
+This is a continuation of the [Pinafore project](https://github.com/nolanlawson/pinafore), this could not be possible without the exemplary work from of [Nolan Lawson](https://nolanlawson.com/) and the original contributors.

 ## Changelog